Despite the forex market is the largest financial market in the world, it remains largely unregulated.

 Futures exchanges are also located in these cities.
 So if you have a problem with them, you can make your way over there and bust out your uzis and spray them.
 Just kidding.
 Don’t do that – they’re the good guys.
 They’re here to help you.

 Imagine if there was no organization out there to protect you.
 There would be a lot more scammers, and brokers would cheat their clients in a heartbeat.
-The CFTC provides order in a market that would otherwise be chaotic.
+The CFTC provides orders in a market that would otherwise be chaotic.

-The mission of the CFTC is to protect market users and the public from fraud, manipulation, and abusive practices related to the sale of commodity and financial futures and options.
+The mission of the CFTC is to protect market users and the public from fraud, manipulation, and abusive practices related to the sale of commodities and financial futures and options.
 In the “unregulated” forex market, this regulatory agency will help you determine if a forex company is reliable or trustworthy.